PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 SimData <- fn.connectanceOnInteraction(0.16)
 ~~~

-> Not being a `R` user, I cannot comment on the code - this being said, I have
+> Not being a `R` user, I cannot comment on the code -- that being said, I have
 added a more detailed explanation of the structure of all models in the
 "Numerical experiments on training strategy" section.
 One thing that may happen
 is severe over-fitting of the data; depending on the `R` package used, this is a
 real risk, and maybe adequately pruned trees would not yield perfect
 predictions.
 As I now note in the manuscript, I checked that the accuracy on the
 training and testing set never differed by more than 5%, which is a coarse but
-effective check on overfitting.
+effective check for overfitting.

 `SimData` is a data frame with 10 000 rows, containing four columns: logical
 vector for the presence of interactions, numeric vector for connectance;